 PHOTO SUBMISSION GUIDELINES

 One question that I am asked a lot is if anyone can submit a photo or if you have to be a firefighter.
-I do not care if you are a firefighter, buff, or garbage collector.
+Anyone can submit photos, it doens't matter if you are associated with the fire service or not.
 If you took a photo or photos that others might be interested in seeing, then by all means submit it.
 With that, there are some guidelines that must be noted.

 Fire Scenes: I will post fire scene photos to the weekly page as well as the archive.
 However, when submitting these photos, please send the date of the fire and location of the incident.
 You were there, so you should know unless it's a photo you took years ago and don't remember.
 I will post multiple photos of an incidents, but may limit ones that are fairly similar to each other (like two photographers taking the same shot or two shots taken in rapid succession).